petershin/liferay-learn/docs/dxp/latest/en/process-automation/forms/creating-and-managing-forms/forms-configuration-reference.md

 ![You can export or import forms.](./forms-configuration-reference/images/01.png)

-See [Exporting and Importing Forms](./exporting-and-importing-forms.md) and [Exporting Importing Site Pages and Content](../../../site-building/sites/exporting-importing-site-pages-and-content.md) to learn more.
+See [Exporting and Importing Forms](./exporting-and-importing-forms.md) and [Exporting/Importing Site Pages and Content](../../../site-building/sites/exporting-importing-site-pages-and-content.md) to learn more.

 ## Form Settings